garfieldnate/garfieldnate.github.io/src/pages/posts/2014-07-13-code-reading-pl2bat-dot-pl.md

 comments: true
 publishDate: 2014-07-13T23:42:07Z
 title: 'Code Reading: pl2bat.pl'
+description: Looking under the hood of a ubiquitous tool
 ---

 When you install a Perl distribution from CPAN that comes with an executable script, Perl adds it to your path so it can be treated like any other command line program.
 On a *nix system, all that needs to be done for this to work is to set the script to be executable.
 Windows doesn't have executable script files with shebang lines like *nix, however, so Perl generates a batch file.